Do It Yourself - Model S

 Checking and Adjusting Tire Pressures

-Follow these steps when tires are cold and Model S has been stationary for over three hours:
+To check tire pressures when tires are cold and Model S has been stationary for over three hours, follow these steps:

 - Remove the valve cap.

 - Firmly press an accurate tire pressure gauge onto the valve to measure pressure.

 - If required, add or remove air to reach the recommended pressure.